 Fundamental ideas and values

 Human beings are a unity of body, mind and spirit.
 We are rooted in our physical and biological existence and evolutionary background.
 We are part of a (much) larger ecology: we are deeply connected with non-human animals and all of nature and the universe.

 I am committed to a wide concept of human rights, and to diversity.
-Diversity for me includes spirituality, ethnicity, culture, nationality, gender, sexuality (orientation and behaviour), age, status of physical / mental health, “class”, legality, “criminality”.
+Diversity for me includes spirituality, ethnicity, culture, nationality, gender, sexuality (identity - orientation - behaviour), age, status of physical and/or mental health, “class”, legality, “criminality”.